-Instructional and assessment responsibilities demand total collaboration on the part of both the teacher
+Instructional and assessment responsibilities demand total collaboration on the part of both the teacher candidate and the supervising teacher.

-Building the Midterm Evaluation "The process of evaluation is most instructive when it is collaborative.
-The supervising teacher and university supervisor will contribute their knowledge and understanding of the teaching and learning process to provide a meaningful experience for the teacher candidate." candidate and the supervising teacher.
 The teacher candidate should expect to commit the necessary time and resources for student learning with the help of the supervising teacher.
 The supervising teacher should allow some flexibility in planning for the teacher candidate making sure that student learning, engagement, and assessment remain the top priorities.
 Included as a part of the teacher candidates' full instructional responsibility, it is expected that the teacher candidate will be afforded opportunities to be on her/his own.